-2.1.1 Pro-only feature: Version check
+2.1.1 Version check

 The version check allows you to check if you have the latest version of MistServer and do a rolling update to the newest version available.
 These rolling updates provide as little interruption to your services as possible, and in most cases will not disconnect anyone from the server in the process.